If your spouse had the affair, it makes sense that you would ask this question.

 Many betrayed spouses hear the phrase “work on yourself” and immediately feel insulted.

-Working on yourself after betrayal does not mean you caused the affair.
+Working on yourself after betrayal does not mean you have done anything wrong.

 Personal Growth Is a Power Move